 “This application is about automating processes, speeding up production and getting more consistent results,” said Shane Gallagher, director at M.A.P Services.
 “The cricket balls made by Kookaburra are used in all international one-day and T20 cricket matches.
 The manufacturing process needs to be fast but safe, as it includes a pressing machine that has a hydraulic plunger and a blade.
 Ensuring operators are away from the blade immediately removes risk of serious injury or harm.”

 Due to the success of this project, Kookaburra placed more orders for another machine tending application, with some slight differences.
 Gallagher added “On the second robot, an expanded IO module is used for additional inputs and outputs.
 There are now six processes this single robot performs, which is rare, but its flexibility and IO module allows us to achieve more actions.

 “This application involves having an injection moulding machine that waterproofs the ball.
 When injecting a cover with the liquid, it must come out of the machine in eight seconds, otherwise it freezes.
 The TVL 700 is ideal for this, as it can perform this action at a high speed in a confined space.
 And with the expanded IO module, it is able to communicate with other pieces of equipment to help complete the more complex cycle.”

 After all, producing the perfect cricket ball is no mean feat to manufacture.
 With the help of TM Robotics and M.A.P Services, Kookaburra could design its first ever machine tending robotic system, with the unique addition of a vision system — ensuring cricket balls are made quickly and reliably.

-For more information on TM Robotics’ range of 6-axis Shibaura Machine robots, including the TVL range, click here.
+You can find more information on TM Robotics’ range of 6-axis Shibaura Machine robots, including the TVL range here.